How Detailed Should Your Invention Disclosure Form Be?

 Title

 The IDF needs a title to differentiate it from other submitted IDFs.
 The title should be descriptive enough to identify the nature of the invention.
+Identifying the right idea management tool can significantly aid in crafting effective titles and descriptions for IDFs.
 Also, aim for conciseness.
 For example, “Method and Apparatus for Signal Interference Processing.”
 Or, “Prokaryotic-Eukaryotic Hybrid Viral Vector.”

 Field or Area of the Invention